RSTMH Medals and Awards 2023 open for nominations

 Read more about the George Macdonald Medal, including eligibility and how to nominate, here.

 The Hemingway Award is a joint award between the Liverpool School of Tropical Medicine and RSTMH.
-It is given out annually to recognize outstanding contributions to the field of tropical medicine and hygiene by RSTMH Members and fellows and students, alumni, staff members of the Liverpool School of Tropical Medicine.
+It is given out once every two years to recognize outstanding contributions to the field of tropical medicine and hygiene by RSTMH Members and fellows and students, alumni, staff members of the Liverpool School of Tropical Medicine.

 The award is named after Professor Janet Hemingway, a pioneer in the field of tropical medicine and hygiene and former RSTMH President, who made significant contributions to the development of the Liverpool School of Tropical Medicine (LSTM).